geut/dat-workshop/problems/en/08/README.md

-# 8 - Otherizing other peers :horse: :hamster: :rabbit:
+# 8 - Authorizing other peers :horse: :hamster: :rabbit:

 Until now, all that we've seen has involved local tests with our database but we have not interacted much with the rest of our computers.